soniabrami/toddmotto.github.io/_posts/2013-02-25-using-html5-geolocation-to-show-current-location-with-google-maps-api.md

 navigator.geolocation.getCurrentPosition();
 {% endhighlight %}

-We then need to hook this up with our Longtitude and Latitude:
+We then need to hook this up with our Longitude and Latitude:

 {% highlight javascript %}
 var latitude = position.coords.latitude;